mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 can use to guide future decision about registration fees for full online meetings.

-The principle this document states is simple: there must always be an option for free remote participation in any IETF meeting, whether or not that meeting has a physical presence.
+The principle this document states is simple: there must always be an option for free remote participation in any fully online  IETF meeting, as defined in {{!RFC8719}}.
-Related events that are part of the IETF's open process {{!RFC3935}}, such as hackathons, are encouraged to follow this principle as well.
+Related events, any component of a fully online meeting for which the IETF provides remote participation services, are encouraged to follow this principle as well.

 This principle aims to support the openness principle of the IETF as defined in {{RFC3935}}: